KDC Racing

 KDC Racing was a Swiss auto racing team.
 KDC Racing was established in February 2018 by Monisha Kaltenborn after leaving the Sauber Formula One team, however the team rapidly went bankrupt.

 History

-KDC Racing was a partnership between Monisha Kalternborn and her business partner Emily di Comberti (who was previously known as Jean-Patrick Guy Phillipe Mourenon before gender re-assignment) with the name KDC being derived from the initials of their surnames.
+KDC Racing was a partnership between Monisha Kalternborn and her business partner Emily di Comberti with the name KDC being derived from the initials of their surnames.

 Although the team competed under a Swiss license the team was based in Granollers, which is near to the Circuit de Catalunya.

 Aaron di Comberti and Leonardo Lorandi competed in 3 rounds of the 2018 ADAC Formula 4 Championship and Aaron di Comberti, Ilya Morozov and Toby Sowery competed in 2 rounds of the 2018 Italian Formula 4 Championship.

-Soon after commencing operations the team was declared bankrupt in the United Kingdom for debts owed to Lanan Racing for driver Aaron di Comberti's 2017 events with that team.
+Soon after commencing operations the team was declared bankrupt in 2017 events with that team.